-- 6. The professor supervising your work will meet with you once a month at a mutually agreed upon time to allow you to report on your progress and receive feedback on the paperwork completed. - 7.
-If you need additional time to meet, you are encouraged to seek additional assistance during posted office hours for this course maintained by the course director.
-Office hours this semester will be on Tuesdays between 11:00 am to 2:00 pm.
-These hours are posted outside my office door.
-There will also be a scheduled monthly meeting on the fourth Friday of every month.

-Month Description Week 1 First Meeting and distribution of syllabus and paperwork Week 3 Discuss issues of work assignments, time management, and task completion Week 5 Discuss items for application of course skills and presentations Week 10 Turn in all paperwork and forms for internship

-Tentative schedule, subject to modification

-8. For other communication or to coordinate a time outside of office hours please use e-mail.
-If you need to meet with me, please set-up a time (outside of regular time identified for this course) with Ms. Quackenbush or use my e-mail to (gsaygili@uttyler.edu)

-- 9. Monthly Procedures: See schedule above. - a.
-We will take monthly time survey data please ensure the Time Survey Sheets represent billable time. - b.
-Bring note-taking material, etc. to every meeting.
-Scheduled in a designated monthly time slot.
-Also bring a copy of your current Daily/Weekly log of activities (If internship is currently active). - c.
-Meeting preparation is your individual responsibility.
-You will present during the meeting what you have accomplished since the last time you've met and what are your goals for the next month. - 6.
-ACADEMIC DISHONESTY: Representation of other's work as your own will not be tolerated.
+- 6. ACADEMIC DISHONESTY: Representation of other's work as your own will not be tolerated.
 Cheating on examinations, quizzes, and homework and the false representation of work will be interpreted as academic dishonesty.
 Academic dishonesty will be subject to disciplinary action as outlined by the UT Tyler Student Guide on Conduct and Discipline. - 7.
-Exams and Grading: - a.
-Grade Breakout and Cutoffs: Credit/no credit.
+Exams and Grading:

+a.
+Grade Breakout and Cutoffs: Credit / No Credit.
 All required forms and student work must be submitted to the IPC prior to the designated date at the end of the semester.
 Failure to submit paperwork will result in a grade of NC.
-The course does not offer the option of an incomplete (I) as a grade. - 8.
-How You Should Prepare your paperwork - 1.
-Prepare Your Notebook: The record shows that the best students keep the best notebooks.
-You should organize your notebook so that all material for each area needed can be easily referenced. - 2.
-Required Paperwork: All required paper work for the internship, including the Internship Paper and a hard copy of the internship presentation slides are due 1 week prior to the end of the semester.
-This will provide sufficient time for review of the materials by the Course Director and for changes/edits or additional materials to be submitted. - 9.
-Late Submissions.
+The course does not offer the option of an incomplete (I) as a grade.

+8. How You Should Prepare your paperwork

+- 1.Prepare Your Notebook: The record shows that the best students keep the best notebooks.
+You should organize your notebook so that all material for each area needed can be easily referenced. - 2.Required Paperwork: All required paper work for the internship, including the Internship Paper and a hard copy of the internship presentation slides are due 1-2 weeks prior to the end of the semester (29 November, 2021).
+This will provide sufficient time for review of the materials and for changes/edits or additional materials to be submitted.

+9. Late Submissions.
 It is a basic principle of professionalism that "Professionals are not late."
 Forms must be completed and reviewed in a timely fashion.